Yi Jing 易经 (I Ching WG) Book of Changes

 The Yi Jing ‘Book of Changes’ was foremost among the five ancient classics of China.
 Kongfuzi (Confucius) is reputed to have said “If years were added to my life, I would dedicate fifty to study the ‘Yi Jing’, then I might approach perfection” (Analects 7.16) .
 “The Yi Jing thinks of nothing, does nothing; in tranquility, unmoving, it fathoms what is at the back of everything in the world” (Great Appendix to the Yi Jing).
 Many great scholars have studied the ‘Yi Jing’, which is still widely known as ‘I Ching’ following the Wade Giles system, as a source of contemplation and reflection.
-Marcel Granet ➚ has described it “as the Cosmos in capsule form”.
+Marcel Granet ➚ has described it as “the Cosmos in capsule form”.
 It served as a broad method for characterizing all things, people, events and situations systematically.
-As many objects and actions are associated with a particular hexagram it was used as a proto-science - a means of putting everything in its appropriate logical context.
-In Imperial China its influence was all pervasive; the Qing dynasty Emperor Kangxi's edition of the I Ching had by then accumulated no less than 218 commentaries written by esteemed scholars.
+As many objects and actions are associated with a particular hexagram it was used as a proto-science - putting everything in its appropriate logical context.
+Joseph Needham ➚ used the term ‘Resonance’ to describe each hexagram's relationship to the world.
+In Imperial China its influence was all pervasive; the Qing dynasty Emperor Kangxi’s edition of the I Ching had by 1715 accumulated no less than 218 commentaries written by esteemed scholars.
+The Emperor ‘never tired’ of studying it, spending over six months studying it - twice - and consulted the book to determine such things as the just punishment of rebels.
+He considered it of great depth touching on both fortune-telling and morality.

 It is called ‘Book of Changes’ because it is rooted in transformation.
 In the classic divination method two hexagrams are cast at the same time, the one changing to the other.

 Feng Shui, Confucianism and Yin/Yang all contribute to the ‘(Book of Changes ➚’).
-Nowadays it is best known as a popular fortune telling system, but its foundations go deeper.
-It builds ‘hexagrams’ made up of six lines that are either yang (solid) or yin (broken).
+Nowadays it is best known as a popular fortune telling system, but its foundations go far deeper.
+It builds ‘hexagrams’ made up of six lines that are each either yang (solid) or yin (broken).
 A hexagram is termed a gua 卦 guà in Chinese.
 It is a combination of two trigrams made up of three lines to form one of eight trigrams (bagua 八卦); that are shown surrounding the traditional taiji (yin-yang) figure in the illustration.
 Two trigrams combine together to give the six lines that represent one of 64 possible hexagrams.
+For more on the numerical properties and associations see our Luo Shu (magic square) section.

 To consult the I Ching, a person makes six choices between yin/yang; short/long; broken/straight; or heads/tails arranged in two sets of three.
 Each line is called a 爻 yáo and is represented by the number 9 for yang 阳爻 yángyáo or 6 for yin 阴爻 yīnyáo.
 The meaning and interpretation are strongly influenced by the two trigrams that make up the gua, for example the trigrams for ‘water’ (坎 kǎn) and ‘fire’ (离 lí) combine to give hexagram 63 (jì jì 既济) which has the meaning of ‘transformation’ as water puts out fire and also fire dries out dampness.